Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Cosmological symmetry

 \subsection{Generators of cosmological symmetry}

-Cosmological symmetry refers to the idea that, following the cosmological principle, no observer has a prefered place in the universe so that spacetime must be spatially homogeneous and isotropic.
-More precisely here, we then expect our setup to be invariant under both the ``spatial'' rotation group $SO(3)$ (providing isotropy, at least around one point) and a group representing ``spatial translations'' (ensuring isotropy around actually any point and hence homogeneity).
-One thus obtains 6 generators of cosmological symmetry $X_i$ $(i = 1, \cdots, 6)$.
-In local spherical coordinates $ \left(x^\mu\right) = \left(t, r, \theta, \varphi\right)$ on $\man$, $SO(3)$-generators are described as:
+Cosmological symmetry refers to the idea that, following the cosmological principle, no observer has a prefered place in the universe, so that spacetime must be spatially homogeneous and isotropic.
+More precisely here, we then expect our setup to be invariant under both the ``spatial'' rotation group $SO(3)$ (providing isotropy) and a group representing spatial (quasi-)translations (providing spatial homogeneity).